anniejack453/startup/README.md

 - [x] **Node.js/Express HTTP service** - Node.js and Express HTTP servie has been integrated.
 - [x] **Static middleware for frontend** - Static middleware created.
 - [x] **Calls to third party endpoints** - I added a call to an inspirational quote api that is called after logging in.
-- [ ] **Backend service endpoints** - I did not complete this part of the deliverable.
+- [x] **Backend service endpoints** - Backend service endpoints created to login, logout, and authenticate users.
+Also to create, find, and update stories and ideas.
-- [ ] **Frontend calls service endpoints** - I did not complete this part of the deliverable.
+- [x] **Frontend calls service endpoints** - Every page calls a service endpoint that allows the stories and ideas and users to be stored.
-- [ ] **Supports registration, login, logout, and restricted endpoint** - I did not complete this part of the deliverable.
+- [x] **Supports registration, login, logout, and restricted endpoint** - This application supports registration, login, logout, and restricted endpoint.

 ## 🚀 DB deliverable